scoheb/hacbs-demos-old/mvp/README.md

 > sh release/managed-workspace/admin-bootstrap.sh

+Link service accounts to secrets in DEVWORKSPACE

+> oc secrets link pipeline redhat-appstudio-registry-pull-secret --for=pull,mount -n dev-release-team

+Create image pull secret that will be used by the Release Service pipeline account in MANAGEDWORKSPACE

+- Login to quay and navigate the robot account that has push permissions
+- From settings, click **View Credentials**
+- Download the **Kubernetes Secret** as a file
+- Run oc apply as follows:

+> oc apply -f ~/Downloads/hacbs-release-tests-m5-robot-account-secret.yml -n managed-release-team

+Link this new secret to the Release Service pipeline account in MANAGEDWORKSPACE

+> oc secrets link release-service-account hacbs-release-tests-m5-robot-account-pull-secret --for=mount -n managed-release-team

-Login as the Dev User (use [registration service](https://registration-service-toolchain-host-operator.apps.appstudio-stage.x99m.p1.openshiftapps.com) with accessing **Staging** cluster)
+Login as the Dev User (use [registration service](https://registration-service-toolchain-host-operator.apps.appstudio-stage.x99m.p1.openshiftapps.com) when accessing **Staging** cluster)

-create application and component
+Create application and component

 > oc apply -f appstudio-application.yaml

 > oc apply -f components/dcmetromap.yaml

-verify that build has started in DEVWORKSPACE
+Verify that build has started in DEVWORKSPACE

 > oc get pr